 The simplest use of volume is just to confirm advances and declines.
 When a stock is making good progress in price terms, it’s good to see that volume is also up.
 It confirms that lots of buyers want in.
 Similarly, when a stock is declining, a parallel increase in selling volume lets you know that sellers are in control.

-The major exchanges report trading volume figures on a daily basis, both for individual issues trading and for the total amount of trading executed on the exchange.
+The major exchanges report trading volume figures on a daily basis, both for individual issues trading and for the total amount of trades executed on the exchange.

 Trading volume indicates market liquidity and the supply and demand for securities.
 Trading volume can verify that the stock is liquid enough to allow you to trade in and out of it with confidence.
 Stocks with low trading volume (and low prices, as well) can be very volatile, often enticing you with rip-roaring advances that make your mouth water.
 But beware!
-If a stock is trading fewer than 300,000 shares a day, you may have difficulty executing a trade in a timely manner, which could mean buying higher (or selling lower) than you meant to.
+Trading low-volume stocks requires special handling, and you may have to execute trades over multiple days at varying prices.

 The current stock market is creating huge opportunities to invest - even during a pandemic.
 And unless you majored in finance or are a stock broker yourself, you may not feel confident enough to start investing on your own.